aikhe/success/MINGW64_SETUP.md

 ### Error: "undefined reference to..."

 **Possible causes:**

 1. Missing library - check if the `.a` file exists in `lib/`
 2. Wrong library order - MinGW64 may require specific library ordering
 3. 32-bit vs 64-bit mismatch - ensure all libraries are compiled for the same architecture

 ### Error: "DLL not found" at runtime

-**Solution**: Copy required DLLs to the executable directory or add their directory to PATH.
+**Solution**: Copy required DLLs (like libcurl.dll) to the executable directory or add their directory to PATH.
+Note: pthread is now handled by MinGW64's winpthread, so no pthread DLL is needed.

 ### Error: Linking issues with nfd.lib

 **Solution**: The Makefile now uses `-lnfd` which will automatically find `libnfd.a`.
 If you still have issues, you can try:

 ```makefile
 LIB = ... -L"../lib" -lnfd ...
 ```

 Or explicitly:

 ```makefile
 LIB = ... ../lib/libnfd.a ...
 ```

+### Error: "skipping incompatible libpthreadGC1.a" or "cannot find -lpthreadGC1"

+**Solution**: This error occurs when trying to use the external pthreadGC1 library which is incompatible with MinGW64.
+The Makefile now uses MinGW64's built-in winpthread library via the `-pthread` flag.
+This should resolve the issue automatically.
+Ensure your Makefile has `-pthread` in the compilation command (not `-lpthreadGC1`).

 ## Running the Program